perstarkse/mergil/README.md

 - [ ] Implement configuration file support (e.g., TOML or YAML)
 - [ ] Add support for multiple API providers (not just OpenRouter)
 - [ ] Implement a progress indicator for long-running API calls
-- [ ] Add a history feature to recall previous inputs and outputs
 - [ ] Implement output to file option
-- [ ] Add support for streaming responses from the API

 Error handling:
 - [x] Missing model